Moonlight Cinema

 Advertising

-Keen to make the most of your working day?
-We’d suggest starting with a swim at one of the city’s best outdoor pools or secret swimming spots, saving on lunch with one of these excellent cheap eats, then rounding out the day at one of the best rooftop bars in Sydney
+Keen to make the most of the longer days before Daylight Savings comes to an end?
+We’d suggest starting with a swim at one of the city’s best outdoor pools or secret swimming spots, lunching outside with a schooner at one of Sydney’s best beer gardens, then rounding out the day with a drink at one of the best rooftop bars in Sydney.

 Keen to keep moving?
 These are the best running routes in Sydney, and these are the city’s best gyms if you’d rather work out in air-con.